 Ideal match: Chardonnay

 Or experiment with: Viognier, Fiano, Pinot Noir

 Whilst not technically a pie, shepherd’s pies are a gently textured and comforting family favourite, worthy of inclusion on any pie-lover’s menu.
 But if you’re a traditionalist and insist on the pastry being on top, Lyndey Milan’s Lamb Pie is going to tick all of your boxes.
-Or if you prefer your vegetables inside the pie instead of fluffy and golden, the Veal and Winter Vegetable Pie is going to do the trick.
 Enjoy with a savoury red.

 Ideal match: Tempranillo

 Or experiment with: Barbera, GSM, Sangiovese